ninianne98/CarrotCakeCMS-MVC/README.md

 	There may be some warnings, you can ignore them

 1. The SQL Server database should be running and an empty database matching the one specified in the connection string.
 If you are running the code a second or later time, it will auto update if there are schema changes (see dbo note above).
+Do not share a database between the MVC and WebForms editions.

 1. if the database is empty or has pending database changes, you will be greeted with a maintenance screen, follow the link provided.

 1. The first time you start up the website, it will create the required artifacts in the database (tables/views/sprocs etc.)

-1. Click the **Play** button in the main toolbar to launch CarrotCakeCMS
+1. Click the **Play** button (or hit F5) in the main toolbar to launch CarrotCakeCMS

 1. When you run the website with an empty user database, you will be prompted to create the first user

 1. Once you have created a user, you can go to the login screen, enter the credentials

-1. After successfully logging in, you can create and manage your new website.
+1. After successfully logging in, you can create and manage your new website

 ### Using CarrotCakeCMS